baileydauterman/recipes/docs/food/Amish_Friendship_Bread.md

 1. Mix all ingredients together in a glass or plastic container.

 **Do not refrigerate.** Keep securely covered at room temperature from Day 1 through Day 10.
-1. Day 1: Make or receive starter.
+- Day 1: Make or receive starter.
-2. Day 2: Stir and cover- do not use a metal utensil to stir.
+- Day 2: Stir and cover- do not use a metal utensil to stir.
-3. Day 3: Stir.
+- Day 3: Stir.
-4. Day 4: Stir.
+- Day 4: Stir.
-5. Day 5: Add 1 c. each of flour, sugar, and milk.
+- Day 5: Add 1 cup each of flour, sugar, and milk.
-6. Day 6: Stir.
+- Day 6: Stir.
-7. Day 7: Stir.
+- Day 7: Stir.
-8. Day 8: Let stand- do not stir.
+- Day 8: Let stand- do not stir.
-9. Day 9: Let stand- do not stir.
+- Day 9: Let stand- do not stir.
-10. Day 10: Make Friendship Bread (see following recipe); do not stir or disturb until making bread.
+- Day 10: Make Friendship Bread (see following recipe); do not stir or disturb until making bread.

 ## Method 2: Ziplock freezer bag

 Ingredients:
-- ½ cup flour (regular or unbleached)
+- &frac12; cup flour (regular or unbleached)
-- ½ cup sugar (white granulated or raw)
+- &frac12; cup sugar (white granulated or raw)
-- ½ cup milk (store-bought or raw goat's milk)
+- &frac12; cup milk (store-bought or raw goat's milk)

 Ingredients